emalov98ffm/plug-dj-node-bot/README.md

-# plug dj bot writed in node.js with commands
+# Plug dj bot writed in node.js with commands
 - A complete community bot